single-cell-genetics/vireo/doc/install.rst

   use -h or --help for help on argument.

-If installation is sucessful, but can't run it, then check whether the directory which contains the executable binary file is added to PATH environment.
+If installation is sucessful, but can't run it (e.g., message below), then check whether the directory which contains the executable binary file is added to PATH environment.

 .. code-block:: html

   vireo: command not found

-Usually the directory is ``~/.local/bin`` if you don't use Anaconda.
+If using Anaconda, the executable ``vireo`` is located in ``$anaconda3/bin/vireo``.
+If not using Anaconda, it is usually located in directory ``~/.local/bin``.
 You could add the path into PATH environment variable, by write the following line into ``.profile`` or ``.bashrc`` file.

 ::